openconnect/ocserv/doc/ocserv.8.md

 take advantage of the different settings that may apply per group.
 See the comments on the configuration file for more information.

+It is also possible to run hostname-based virtual servers which could support different authentication methods.
+When multiple virtual servers are present clients are distinguished by the advertised server name over TLS (SNI).
+Clients which do not support or sent SNI, are directed to the default server.

 ## OPTIONS

   * **-f, --foreground**::